 - The abdomen is the most popular site because of access to fatty tissue.
 If using the abdominal area:

-Avoid any area two inches around your navel.
+- Avoid any area two inches around your navel or CGM sensor.

-Avoid placing the infusion set directly on scars, moles, stretch market, or tattoos.
+- Avoid placing the infusion set directly on scars, moles, stretch marks, or tattoos.

 - With experience, you will find areas that not only provide better absorption, but are more comfortable.
 Keep in mind, using the same area may cause scarring or lumps, which will affect insulin absorption.